 SAFER-SIM promotes the study of how road users, roadway infrastructure, and new vehicle technologies interact and interface with each other using microsimulation and state-of-the-art driving, bicycling, pedestrian simulators.
 Our platforms can be used to not only understand present needs, but also to evaluate and develop futuristic technologies.
 SAFER-SIM projects will use simulation technology to address the following safety topics:

 - Connected vehicles technology

 - Distributed simulation technology

 - Transportation safety theme

-- Use of simulation technology (i.e. driving, pedestrian, or bicycle immersive simulation, microscopic traffic simulation, advanced visualization techniques, cognitive modeling)
+- Use of simulation technology (i.e. driving, pedestrian, or bicycling human-in-the-loop simulation, microscopic traffic simulation, advanced visualization techniques, cognitive modeling)